ClumsyLee/wordament_helper/README.md

 # Wordament AI

-[Wordament™](http://wordament.com) is a unique kind of word game—a word tournament—where you are competing with the whole internet to be the best word searcher in every game.
+Wordament AI is a tool to help you (or, me) to get a "better" score in the game *"Wordament"*.

-And Wordament AI is a tool to help you (or, me) to get a "better" score in the game.
+*[Wordament™](http://wordament.com)* is a unique kind of word game—a word tournament—where you are competing with the whole internet to be the best word searcher in every game.

 In fact, it is hardly an AI, because it simply uses depth-first search to find words in a dictionary.